A brilliant and mind-bending depiction of alien life that still stands as a landmark of hard SF.

 Remains a great favourite

-Hal Clement (1922-2003) graduated from Harvard and held degrees in astronomy, chemistry and education.
-A former B-24 pilot, he worked for most of his life as a high-school science teacher.
-He gained his reputation as an SF writer in ASTOUNDING and MISSION OF GRAVITY first appeared there in 1953.
+Hal Clement is the nom de plume under which Harry Clement Stubbs wrote science fiction.
+Born in Massachusetts in 1922, he graduated from Harvard with a BSc. in astronomy, and later added degrees in chemistry and education.
+A former B-24 pilot who saw active service during the Second World War, he worked for most of his life as a high-school science teacher.
+He made his reputation as an SF writer with the work that appeared in Astounding, where his best-known novel, Mission of Gravity, first appeared in serialised form in 1953.